NuGet/NuGet.Client/docs/contributing/coding-style.md

 We use trunk based development model.
 See https://trunkbaseddevelopment.com/youre-doing-it-wrong/ and https://rollout.io/blog/trunk-based-development-what-why/

 ### Code reviews and checkins

+TODO NK - Maybe this should go to contributing guidelines?
+There's really no good way to do this.

 To help ensure that only the highest quality code makes its way into the project, all code changes need to be submitted to GitHub as PRs.